Crawl Space Vapor Barrier Installation

 The Ground Cover Alone May Not Solve Everything

-If drainage issues, standing water, insulation damage, or humidity problems are already present, those conditions may need to be corrected along with the vapor barrier installation.
+If drainage issues, standing water, humidity problems, or insulation damage are present, those conditions need to be addressed alongside the vapor barrier installation.

-In the PNW, the best vapor barrier outcomes come from combining ground moisture control with the right crawl space planning, insulation, and corrective improvements where needed.
+In the PNW, the best results come from combining ground moisture control with the right crawl space planning, insulation, and corrective improvements where needed.

 Frequently Asked Questions